myneighborh/cs50p/README.md

 # CS50P
-This repository contains my solutions to Harvard's CS50P course.
+This repository includes my solutions to Harvard's CS50P (Introduction to Programming with Python).
-Each folder represents a weekly problem set aligned with the course topics.
+Each directory corresponds to a weekly problem set following the course structure.

 ## Problem Sets